Texas Civil Practices and Remedies Code

 Chapter 110.
 Religious Freedom

 Subsequent posts on this topic will continue to explain the power of this statute and how it applies to parents in SAPCR proceedings.
-You will also find that we have created a package of training and assistance with using this statute in your case.
+You will also find that we have created a package of training and assistance with educating how we would use this statute if it was our own case.
 Soon you will learn that using this statute you may get your attorney’s fees and costs paid for by the state of Texas.
 You may even get compensatory damages for the harm the court did to you and your child up to a maximum of $10,000.
 So, keep reading and when you have completed the free materials, inquire about the FFC Texas Religious Freedom Package that provides tools and shortcuts that you and your attorney can use to win your equal rights to your children back and to avoid costly mistakes that could prevent you from receiving the protection of this statute.

 TRFRA Section 110.001 Definitions: